worldwonderer/proxy-for-spiders/README.md

 r.hset("response_check_pattern", "movie.douban.com/subject/", json.dumps({'rule': '//*[@id="recommendations"]/h2/i', 'value':'喜欢这部电影的人也喜欢'}))
 ```

-After configuring the validation rule for a pattern，when you crawl web pages like 'https://movie.douban.com/subject/27119724/' ，proxy_tower will verify the content of response and score the proxy
+After configuring the verification rule for the pattern `movie.douban.com/subject/`，when you crawl web pages like `https://movie.douban.com/subject/27119724/`，proxy_tower will verify the content of response and score the proxy

 ## Adding proxies

-You can add proxy source in models/proxy.py through reading file or requesting API
+You can add proxy source in models/proxy.py through file or API

 ```
 # file